franciskershaw/slice-of-pie/testing.md

 * Constant review during development using Gitpod's browser previewers and Chrome developer tools.
 * User testing of the deployed site when close to completion.
 * Manual user story testing during and after the writing of the code.
+* Python unit tests
 * Automated testing of the HTML and CSS files using the WC3 validators.
 * Automated testing of the JavaScript and Python files using JSHINT and PEP8 Online respectively.
 * Automated testing of the site's accessibility using the WAVE accessibility tool.
 * Automated testing of the site's general performance through Google's lighthouse feature.

-As per my previous project, I attempted to stick to agile principles by using Trello to make sure that the project was first built to its most simple iteration - breaking large sections of the code to be written into sprints, with those sprints further broken up into individual tasks to be completed.
+As per my previous projects, I attempted to stick to agile principles by using Trello to make sure that the project was first built to its most simple iteration - breaking large sections of the code to be written into sprints, with those sprints further broken up into individual tasks to be completed.
 Each completed task would then usually be assigned to its own git commit so that I had the option to revert to working versions of the code if my site was to break for an unknown reason.

 ## Table of Contents